Does Taking Thyroid Medication Cause High Blood Pressure?

 The goal when using thyroid medication is to try and normalize your blood pressure and get you back to a healthy level.

-Sometimes, if you take too much medication, or if you take certain medications which contain T3, then your blood pressure might start to rise beyond normal.
+Sometimes, if you take too much medication, or if you take certain medications that contain T3, then your blood pressure might start to rise beyond normal.

 If this happens to you then you can get your blood pressure back to normal by modifying your dose (or potentially switching your medication).